What Do Dogs Think When You Board Them in a Kennel?

 It is becoming increasingly popular to leave our dog in a residence when we have to be absent from home for a few days.
 When we go on vacation or any trip, our dog cannot always accompany us.
 Since we will be away for days at a time, we need someone to accompany them.
 Although staying in a boarding kennel can be very beneficial, it is important to search for a suitable residence and be considerate of the feelings our dog may experience once we are gone.

-In this AnimalWised article, in collaboration with iNetPet, we investigate what do dogs think when you board them in a kennel?
+In this AnimalWised article, we investigate what do dogs think when you board them in a kennel?
 We also provide tips to know how to make the experience most agreeable to them.

 What is a boarding kennel for dogs?